reeceherbert887/CinemaCapstone/README.md

 My repository can be found here https://github.com/reeceherbert887/CinemaCapstone

+Full Github history found here BUT both are the same! https://github.com/reeceherbert887/Capstone-Redo/tree/master

+Please keep this in mind

 This is the git repository for your capstone project.
 You should use this repository throughout your development.
 There are several benefits to this repository.
 - Proper use of source control is a valuable professional skill for any computer scientist